1. Home

 end; (*SetupGridPickList*)

 That's it.
-Now, when you click the Subject column (to enter into edit mode), you'll get the next picture:
+Now, when you click the Subject column (to enter into edit mode).

 Note 1: by default, the drop-down list displays 7 values.
 You can change the length of this list by setting the DropDownRows property.